 In the 1950s, the building was alive with activity.
 Some of the tenants included the Ward and Covington Travel Agency, several real estate companies, several life insurance companies, several attorneys, the Harwood Beebe Civil Engineering firm, and some physicians and dentists.
 Future governor Donald Russell had his law office on the 8th floor.
 The Spartanburg County Foundation also occupied space on the 4th floor.
 The ground floor housed a pharmacy, a flower shop, a barber shop, and a beauty salon, among other shops.
 Several government offices had space in the building.
 The US Department of Agriculture took up large parts of several floors, with its Soil Conservation Service and related offices.
 The Department of Labor had offices there, as did the South Carolina Tax Commission.
 Truly, this was the premier office space in the community.

 Even in the mid-1960s, the building remained relatively full, with the same complement of insurance agents, physicians, dentists, and real estate agents.
-Many of the city’s leading attorneys (one of whom was the mayor in that decade) had their offices in the building, drawn no doubt to the proximity of the Spartanburg County and federal courthouses.
+Many of the city’s leading attorneys had their offices in the building, drawn no doubt to the proximity of the Spartanburg County and federal courthouses.
 Most of the federal government offices were gone, though Governor Donald Russell still had a law office there.
 Lockwood Greene had taken over the entire 10th floor, and the ground floor still had a collection of barber and beauty shops, a pharmacy, and a branch of the post office.
 Interestingly enough, a local labor union also had an office there, as did the local offices of the Clinchfield Railroad and Atlantic Coast Line Railroad.

 In the decades after World War II, the city of Spartanburg continued to grow, and the community’s prosperity led the city’s boundaries to expand.
 In the years before World War II, Spartanburg had been a compact, walkable city.
 But the city’s expansion, along with greater ownership of cars, led many Spartans to move further away from downtown.
 New neighborhoods on the city’s east and west sides drew young families, and new shopping centers pulled attention away from the historic downtown.
 The neighborhoods close to downtown entered a period of steady decline.
 By the 1970s, the city saw a growing number of vacant buildings and storefronts around downtown.
 In a well-meaning but ultimately wrong decision, the city decided to brick over two blocks of Main Street, turning it into a pedestrianized Main Street Mall.
 That move took a struggling downtown and ended its reign as the city’s premier shopping and office district.